scikit-learn-contrib/MAPIE/doc/quick_start.rst

 #####################################
-Quick Start with the project-template
+Quick Start with MAPIE
 #####################################

-This package serves as a skeleton package aiding at developing compatible scikit-learn contribution.
+This package allows you to easily estimate prediction intervals using your favourite sklearn-compatible regressor.

-Creating your own scikit-learn contribution package
+Estimate your prediction intervals
 ===================================================

 1. Download and install the module